 When determining the cost of solar in San Antonio, customers need to compare solar to the cost of utility-generated power.
 Finding the savings that a solar array will yield over its life allows the customer to see the value of solar instead of just the investment.

-Solar savings calculators, like Go Solar Group’s solar-market-specific solar calculators, gives customers a better idea of how much their array will save them over 20 years (even though the systems can last and produce as warrantied for longer than 40 years).
+Solar savings calculators, like Go Solar Group’s solar-market-specific solar calculators, give customers a better idea of how much their array will save them over 20 years (even though the systems can last and produce as warrantied for longer than 40 years).
 Looking at the CPS energy bill estimator in conjunction with this calculator will give an even better estimate.

 The best solar-estimate, however, is found through an in-person assessment.
 This customized and free assessment can help you determine solar savings and the size of a system needed to maximize your solar power ROI, and based on your home’s usage.
 At Go Solar Group, we pride ourselves on ensuring the solar assessment is a solar learning experience instead of a pressured sale.